 Sprintframe 360 and Sprintframe360+

 The outsole is relatively flat unlike some of the X soleplates with a raised toe.
 It is also still snappy, but noticeably less snappy than the X Speedframes, perhaps because there is more give on the forefoot.
-I can imagine adidas doing this to make the 2024 F50 more comfortable as far as the soleplate is concerned.
+I can imagine adidas doing this to make the 2026 F50 more comfortable as far as the soleplate is concerned.
 So from there we can already see who will welcome the change and who would be disappointed with the new direction.

-And there’s the wild Sprintframe360+ from the laceless F50+.
+And there’s the wild Sprintframe360+ from the F50+.
 Imagine combining the Zoom Air cushion and the snap of the likes of Speedframe.
 That’s exactly what you’re going to get with this soleplate.
 You definitely feel the sensation of both the Lightstrike Pro cushion and the snap of the restructured soleplate.
 Just to be clear though.
 It won’t reach the same level of cushion as the 3/4-length Zoom Air bag as Lightstrike is limited to just two strips-one on each side of the forefoot.
 If you’re someone who really likes some underfoot workings going on, then you should definitely go for a pair of these.

 Two other things to take note of.
 I wouldn’t be surprised if you’ll need some time to adjust to Sprintframe360+, as A) it has a very high toe lift, and B) the outsole feels very much chunky.
 That lift might be very good in rolling your step to give you an additional speed boost on top of the abovementioned technology.
 But I find that it does affect my spin and thus requires me to adjust how I strike the ball.
 The additional materials at the bottom of your foot mean there’s definitely less connection between your feet and the ground and the ball.
 Not necessarily a bad thing, but could impact your sense of ball control.